dumux/dumux/doc/doxygen/highleveldocs/gridvariables.md

 ### Key functionalities

 - init(x): initalizes the grid variables for a given solution vector (primary variables) `x`
-- update(x): updates the variables for a new solution `x`.
+- update(x): updates the variables depending on the given solution vector `x`.
 Some variables, for instance the permeability in porous-medium flow problems, can be marked as solution-independent.
 In contrast to `init`, `update` only computes those variables that are solution-dependent, which can be significantly faster.

 ### Overview